Skip to main content

 I'm behind on the leaderboard.
 Can you get my baby into first place?

-Usually yes, but the right move is to pace, not spike.
-Tell us the current leader's vote count and the end date; we deliver enough to take the lead and keep a steady daily margin so the rise looks organic rather than a suspicious overnight jump.
-Overtaking gradually over several days is both safer and more believable to organizers running a family-photo gallery.
+Usually yes, but the right approach is a gradual overtake paced to look like the extended family's vote arriving over several days.
+Tell us the current leader's vote count and the end date; we calculate the gap and deliver enough to take the lead at a daily rate that matches the contest's organic ceiling.
+Overtaking gradually is both safer and more believable to an organizer who is personally watching a local baby gallery.

 Can you handle a kids modeling or baby-of-the-year contest with a finals round?

 Yes.
-Many baby and kids contests run a qualifying gallery then a finals (Woobox bracket contests, magazine "baby of the year" reader rounds).
+Many baby and kids contests run a qualifying gallery then a finals — Woobox bracket contests, parenting-magazine "baby of the year" multi-round competitions.
 We can deliver a measured push to ensure your entry advances from the qualifier, then a larger paced campaign for the finals window.
-Send both round dates and we plan delivery so the entry peaks at the right time in each stage.
+Send both round dates and we plan delivery so the entry peaks at the right time in each stage, not burning the entire order in the qualifier.

 Terminology — quick definitions